Expat Insurance Guide Spain (2026) — Insurance for Expats in Spain

 While funeral insurance manages the funeral process itself, repatriation insurance specifically covers the international return of remains.

-For a full explanation of how funeral plans work for foreigners, see Funeral Insurance in Spain for Expats.
+For a full explanation of how funeral plans work for foreigners, see:

 Repatriation insurance covers the return of mortal remains — and in some cases medical repatriation after serious illness or accident — to your home country.